 When one phone call changes everything…

-A job takes a wrong turn and in the aftermath, he goes into hiding.
-If he can just manage to stay away, if he can continue to evade the ghosts that have been haunting him, then no one else will ever get hurt because of him.
+When a job takes an unexpected deadly turn, he goes into hiding.
+If he can just manage to stay away, then no one else will ever get hurt because of him.

 Or so he thinks.